-That is why I warmly welcome this latest research from the Electrical Safety Council, which has a long record of campaigning on product safety issues.
-It sets out, very clearly, a series of fact-based, practical ideas.
+That is why I warmly welcome this latest research from Electrical Safety First, which has a long record of campaigning on product safety issues.
+It sets out, very clearly, a series of factbased, practical ideas.
 They run from standards, labelling, traceability and recalls through to market surveillance.

 We will certainly be examining this report's recommendations when we look at the new European legislative proposal.
 We need to promote these messages more strongly to all levels of public administrations that have a role in delivering product safety.
 My Committee thinks that product safety needs more visibility with policy makers.
 At a time of continued public budget cuts, expanding market surveillance is not a top priority.
 We need to make our existing research more effective by sharing information, improving data collection and dissemination, and using web based tools.
 We need to work closely with the responsible producers, importers and retailers to drive poorly designed and unsafe offerings off the market.
 We must step up our global initiatives - we have regular contact with the US Consumer Product Safety Commission.

-My Committee and I look forward looks forward to working with the Electrical Safety Council, as we step up our drive to create a European Single Market that meets consumers' entitlements to access and use safer products.
+My Committee and I look forward to working with Electrical Safety First, as we step up our drive to create a European Single Market that meets consumers' entitlements to access and use safer products.